latower/SCMD/README.md

 ## Contents of this repository
 In this repository we provide:
-- the `Scala` implementation of our SCMD propagation algorithm
+- the `Scala` implementation of our SCMD propagation algorithm;
-- the files needed to convert ProbLog programs into OBDDs that serve as input for the SCMD propagation algorithm
+- figures with results as presented in our paper, and additional results;
-- figures with results as presented in our paper, and additional results
+- some of the test files needed to reproduce our results (based on license/availability).

 ## Prerequisites and dependencies
 You need the following pieces of software for building and running the code in this repository: